Dementia (1955 film): Release

-Distribution

 Dementia was briefly released in 1953 before it was banned by the New York State Film Board, who deemed it "inhuman, indecent, and the quintessence of gruesomeness".
 Two years later, it was re-released in New York City on December 22, 1955, with four edits demanded by the censors.
 It was paired as a double feature with another 50-minute film, Picasso.
 As a promotional stunt for the 1955 release, theater employees were required to submit medical examinations of patrons by "heart specialists" to assure that theatergoers would not be frightened to the point of harming their health.

 This version was picked up by Jack H. Harris and re-released as Daughter of Horror in January 1957.
 Harris' version also has music without dialogue, but with added narration by actor Ed McMahon.

 In May 1957 the British Board of Film Classification denied Dementia (in its alternate version Daughter of Horror) a release classification.
 Dementia was finally passed in 1970 without edits for United Kingdom theatrical release.